Georgetown Leadership Track

 In your second and third years, learn to balance your commitments, manage your time and emotions, and chart a path through the requirements of GU-Q, and prepare for a satisfying academic life.
 With the exponentially increasing academic demand during your sophomore and junior years, the Brain Break workshops will equip you with the appropriate tools to manage yourself.
 Throughout the two years, you are able to choose from the several workshops that teach you to juggle all the working pieces of your academic life while maintaining a balance.
 There will also be reflection breaks throughout the year which will allow you to exercise your improved management skills.

-Second Year: Year of Connections
+Senior Year: Year of Connections

 CC - Connections Café